Jackie Coogan

-Early life and early career
+Early life and education

-Coogan was born John Leslie Coogan in Los Angeles, California in 1914 to John Henry Coogan Jr. and Lillian Rita (Dolliver) Coogan.
-He began performing as an infant in both vaudeville and film, with an uncredited role in the 1917 film Skinner's Baby.
+John Leslie Coogan was born in Los Angeles, California, in 1914 to John Henry Jr. and Lillian Rita (née Dolliver) Coogan.
+He began performing as an infant in both vaudeville and film, with the title role (uncredited) in the 1917 film Skinner's Baby.
 Charlie Chaplin discovered him in the Orpheum Theatre, a vaudeville house in Los Angeles, on the stage doing the shimmy, a then-popular dance.
-Coogan's father was also an actor, as was his younger brother, Robert.
+Coogan's father was also an actor.

 Coogan was a natural mimic and delighted Chaplin with his abilities.
 Chaplin cast him in a small role in A Day's Pleasure (1919).
 The following year, Chaplin cast Coogan as the abandoned child raised by his Tramp character in the silent comedy-drama The Kid (1921).
 In 1922, Coogan was cast in the title role in Oliver Twist, directed by Frank Lloyd.
 Coogan was one of the first stars to be heavily merchandised.
-Peanut butter, stationery, whistles, dolls, records, coins and figurines were among the Coogan-themed merchandise on sale.
-He was tutored until the age of 10, when he entered Urban Military Academy and other prep schools.
-He attended several colleges, as well as the University of Southern California.
-In 1932, he dropped out of Santa Clara University because of poor grades.
+Peanut butter, stationery, whistles, dolls, records, coins, and figurines were among the Coogan-themed merchandise on sale.

-In November 1933, 22-year-old Brooke Hart, a close friend of Coogan from Santa Clara University and heir to a successful department store in San Jose, was kidnapped as he drove his car out of a parking lot.
-After several demands for a $40,000 ransom were delivered to the family, police arrested Thomas Thurmond and Jack Holmes in San Jose.
-Thurmond admitted that he and Holmes had murdered Hart the same day he was kidnapped.
-Both killers were transferred to a jail in downtown San Jose.
-A mob broke into the jail, and Thurmond and Holmes were hanged from a tree in a nearby park, with the unapologetic approval of the state's governor.
-Coogan was reported to be present and to have held the lynching rope.
+Coogan had been privately tutored until the age of 10 and then sent to a military academy and prep schools until he was 16.
+He entered Santa Clara University in 1932, flunked out, and transferred to the University of Southern California, intending to obtain a business or law degree.

-In May 1935, 20-year-old Coogan was the sole survivor of a car crash in eastern San Diego County that killed his father; his best friend 19-year-old actor Junior Durkin; their ranch foreman, Charles Jones; and actor and writer Robert J. Horner.
+On May 4, 1935, 20-year-old Coogan was the sole survivor of a car crash on the winding San Diego-Imperial Valley Highway, in eastern San Diego County that killed his father, his 19-year-old best friend, actor Trent ("Junior") Durkin, their ranch foreman Charles Jones, and actor and writer Robert J. Horner.
 The party was returning from a day of dove hunting just over the Mexican border.
-With his father at the wheel, the car was forced off the mountain highway near Pine Valley by an oncoming vehicle and rolled down an embankment.
+With Coogan's father at the wheel, the car was forced off the mountain highway near Pine Valley by an oncoming vehicle and rolled down an embankment.
+Durkin had been a costar of Coogan's in the Tom Sawyer and Huckleberry Finn films.
+Jackie, who had been thrown from the rumble seat, suffered two broken ribs and bruises.